lastingParadox/ff-site/archive-to-markdown/md/ff2/police-brutality.md

 **Bagelwrecker** _(25-Jun-18 03:21 PM)_

-@Magic8Ball Do I rush into the police station screaming and shooting?
+@Magic8Ball Does Seth rush into the police station screaming and shooting?

 **Magic8Ball** _(25-Jun-18 03:21 PM)_